-Footnotes to tables:
+Footpotes to tables:

-^a The engines that are covered by or exempt from these standards are defined in 40 CFR 90.1 and 1054.1 Engines less than or equal to 30 kilowatts (kW) and that have a total displacement of 1,000 cc or less may certify to the Class ill engine standards for the appropriate model year.
-The test procedures are the small spark-ignition (SI) engine federal steady-state test procedures.
-Two consist of a 6-mode test for non-handheld engines.

-- ^b Non-methane hydrocarbon (NMHC) plus nitrogen oxides (NOx) standards are applicable only to natural gas fueled engines at the option of the manufacturer, in lieu of HC+NOx standards. - ^e The effective date is August 1, 2007; in addition, any Class I engine family initially produced on or after August 1, 2003 must meet the Phase 2 Class I standards before they may be introduced into commerce. - ^{al}Manufacturers certify for the useful life category which most closely approximates the expected useful life of the equipment into which the engines will be installed.
-Engines with gross power output greater than 19 kW that have an engine displacement less than or equal to 1 liter that optionally certify under 40 CFR Part 90 must certify to a useful life period of 1,000 hours. - For Phase 2 and Phase 3 handheld engines, EPA may establish a shorter warranty period for handheld engines subject to severe service in seasonal equipment if EPA determines that these engines are likely to operate for a number of hours greater than the applicable useful life within 24 months.
+- The engines that are covered by or exempt from these standards are defined in 40 CFR 90.1 and 1054.1 Engines less than or equal to 30 kilowatts (kW) and that have a total displacement of 1,000 cc or less may certify to the Class II enaine standards for the appropriate model year.
+The test procedures are the small spark-janition (SI) engine federal steady-state test procedures.
+They consist of a 6-mode test for non-handheld engines and a 2-mode test for handheld engines. - b Non-methane hydrocarbon (NMHC) plus nitrogen oxides (NOx) standards are applicable only to natural gas fueled engines at the option of the manufacturer in lieu of HC+NOx standards. - The effective date is August 1, 2007: in addition, any Class I engine family initially produced on or after August 1,2003 must meet the Phase 2 Class I standards before they may be introduced into commerce. - d Manufacturers certify for the useful life category which most closely approximates the expected useful life of the equipment into which the engines will be installed.
+Engines with gross power output greater than 19 kW that have an engine displacement less than or eaual to 1 liter that optionally certify under 40 CFR Part 90 must certify to a useful life period of 1,000 hours. - ° For Phase 2 and Phase 3 handheld engines.
+EPA may establish a shorter warranty. period for handheld engines subject to severe service in seasonal equipment if EPA determines that these engines are likely to operate for a number of hours greater than the applicable useful life within 24 months.

-1The Phase 3 numerical emission standards for HC must be met based on the following types of hydrocarbon emissions for engines powered by the following fuels: (1) total hydrocarbon equivalent for alcohol; (2) non-methane hydrocarbon for natural gas; and (3) total hydrocarbons for other fuels.

-^eThe useful life period is the number of engine operating hours listed in the table that most closely matches the expected median in-use life of the engines as described in 40 CFR 1054.107.
+- f The Phase 3 numerical emission standards for HC must be met based on the following types of hydrocarbon emissions for engines powered by the following fuels: (1) total hydrocarbon equivalent for alcohol: (2) non-methane hydrocarbon for natural gas: and (3) total hydrocarbons for other fuels. - 9 The useful life period is the number of engine operating hours listed in the table that most closely matches the expected median in-use life of the engines as described in 40 CFR 1054,107.
 The minimum useful life period for engines with maximum engine power above 19kW is 1,000 hours.
-For non-handheld engines, a longer useful life may be selected in 100 hour increments not to exceed 3,000 hours for Class I engines.
+For non-handheld engines, a longer useful life may be selected in 100 hour increments not to exceed 3,000 hours for Class I engines or 5.000 hours for Class II engines.